 Lee Wallender is a home improvement expert with 20 years of hands-on home remodeling, fixing, and improving experience, and over 12 years of experience at providing advice about home-related topics.

 - 20+ years of architectural experience and home remodeling

-- 12+ years of experience providing home improvement advice to do-it-yourselfers
+- 12+ years of providing advice on home renovation and improvement

 Today, Lee continues to write about home improvement and decor for The Spruce, as well as for other publications.

 Lee received his Bachelor of Arts degree from California Lutheran University in 1986 and received his Master of Arts degree at The University of Southern Mississippi in 1992.

 About The Spruce

 The Spruce, a Dotdash brand, is a new kind of home website offering practical, real-life tips and inspiration to help you create your best home.
 The Spruce reaches 32 million people each month.
 Learn more about us and our editorial process, and our commitment to ensuring we are providing you with the most trustworthy advice by certified experts for your home and garden.